Day-Ahead Electricity Price Forecasting Using Merit-Order Curves Time Series: Introduction

-\citet{ziel_electricity_2016} were the first to propose a method addressing all aspects of the problem.
-Their framework is simple, general enough to be applied across different markets, computationally efficient, and relatively easy-to-implement.
-Yet, aside from a few direct extensions \citep{kulakov_x-model_2020, ghelasi_hierarchical_2024} and despite a large number of subsequent contributions, no alternative method has been conclusively shown to outperform the original approach of Ziel and Steinert.
-Their model therefore remains state-of-the-art and a natural -- if not necessary -- benchmark for comparison.
-We identified only one study, \citet{yildirim_supply_2023}, that provides a direct comparison of forecast accuracy for supply curves.
+Given the absence of a unified evaluation framework (like that in EPF) and the scarcity of direct and fair comparisons between proposed approaches, identifying top-performing merit-order curves forecasting techniques on both curve and clearing price prediction remains challenging.
+In particular, aside from a few direct extensions \citep{kulakov_xmodel_2020, ghelasi_hierarchical_2024} and despite a large number of subsequent contributions, no alternative method has been conclusively shown to outperform the original approach of \citet{ziel_electricity_2016}.
+We identified only one study, \citet{yildirim_supply_2023}, that provides a direct comparison, though limited to supply curve forecast accuracy.
 Their results suggest that their method and that of Ziel and Steinert perform similarly.
-A comparison is also reported in \citet{sinha_demand_2025}, but the authors state that they employed a modified version of Ziel and Steinert's model without providing further details.
-Additionally, we are somewhat skeptical of their results as all considered benchmarks -- including Ziel and Steinert's model -- are found to perform far worse than a naive method.
+A comparison of curve forecast performance is also reported in \citet{sinha_demand_2025}, although the authors (i) state that they employ a modified version of Ziel and Steinert’s model without providing further details (ii) use a single non-standard error metric of their own design.
+None of these two studies, however, test for clearing price forecasting performance.
+As a result, Ziel and Steinert’s framework remains the de facto state-of-the-art, and whether it can be consistently improved remains an open question.

-This work aims to provide a general, simple, and computationally efficient benchmark framework for day-ahead supply and demand merit-order curves forecasting, from which both point and probabilistic clearing price predictions can be derived.
-We conduct a rigorous comparison with Ziel and Steinert's framework and provide an open-access Python implementation\footnote{We also implement the model of \citet{ziel_electricity_2016}, considering the multivariate models described in this paper -- very similar to Ziel and Steinert's original ones -- within a shared software architecture.} (\url{github.com/gkchln/moc_forecast}) to facilitate replication and application to other merit-order curves datasets.